-- Weekdays (and particularly weekday afternoons) are the quietest time to visit the orchard.
+- Weekdays — particularly weekday afternoons — are the quietest time to visit the orchard.

 Weekdays in general will be much quieter than weekends all fall long.
-Now some of the attractions aren’t running on weekdays (like pony rides) and there are things like live music and such on the weekends that add to the festive atmosphere.
-But if the goal is to have a quiet family outing or a playdate meet-up with another family or two, you’ll want to pick a weekday.
-When littles have to go home for naptime, the orchard gets particularly quiet in the early afternoon.
+Some of the attractions aren’t running on weekdays (like pony rides) and there are things like live music and such on the weekends that add to the festive atmosphere.
+But if the goal is to have a quiet family outing or a playdate meet-up with another family, you’ll want to pick a weekday.
+When littles have to go home for nap time, the orchard gets particularly quiet in the early afternoon.

-The way that apple picking works is that each person (over 36 inches tall) pays a fee to go back into the apple picking area and with it, you get a bag to fill.
+The way that apple picking works is that each person (over 36 inches tall) pays a fee to go into the apple picking area, receiving a bag to fill.
 So if you take a family of five, for example, you’re going to leave with a whole lot of apples when you’re done!
-You can always grab a bag of freshly picked apples from the shelves of the country store and enjoy them that way, too.
+You can always grab a bag of freshly picked apples from the shelves of the store.

-If you’re looking for gourds, decorative corn, summer squash to eat, or many other items (seasonally, of course) you can find them at the orchard.
+If you’re looking for gourds, decorative corn, summer squash to eat, or many other items you can find them at the orchard.

-If you are going to partake in the kid activities while at the orchard, again, weekdays are a great option.
+If you are going to partake in the kid activities, again, weekdays are a great option.
 Get a play-all-day wristband for a great savings over what you’d pay on the weekend.
 Because info on what is open and current prices can change from season to season, we recommend you check the Curtis Orchard website to plan for your visit.

 - Plan to eat at the Flying Monkey cafe (or one of the outdoor vendors during the weekends) as you can’t bring in your own food.

 Since food is for sale, it’s understood that one of the rules is you can’t bring in your own food.
-Hold off on the picnic during your orchard trip and either visit the cafe or just head back home for your meal.
-If you’re looking for a park to have a picnic at afterwards, find our list right here of all the best places for a picnic.
+The Flying Monkey Cafe opens Aug.
+26 and is open through Halloween.
+If you’re looking for a park to have a picnic at afterwards, find our list here of all the best places for a picnic.

 - Have a birthday party or a field trip.

 Group outings are a blast at Curtis Orchard!
 Host your child’s fall birthday party here or organize that homeschool co-op field trip.
 Looking for something a little more spontaneous?
-Just plan a parent meet-up and let the kids play and roam while parents visit any time.
+Just plan a parent meet-up and let the kids play and roam while parents visit.
 This is a popular spot for that.